Singapore’s Healthcare Industry: Gateway to ASEAN’s Healthcare Market

 In addition to BioNTech, French pharmaceutical giant Sanofi announced in April 2021 that it was investing 400 million Euros (US$474 million) over five years to build a vaccine production center in Singapore.

 Singapore’s medical devices industry is expected to be worth US$1.3 billion by 2022 due to increasing government spending, an ageing local population, as well as demand from the region.

-More than 60 multinational medical technology (medtech) companies leverage the country’s strong engineering capabilities and high-quality assurance to manufacturing high-value products, ranging from life science instruments to contact lenses.
+More than 60 multinational medical technology (medtech) companies leverage the country’s strong engineering capabilities and high-quality assurance to manufacture high-value products, ranging from life science instruments to contact lenses.
 In addition, some 60 percent of the world’s microarrays and one-third of the world’s mass spectrometers are manufactured in Singapore.

 Investors are attracted by Singapore’s strong base for research and innovation that help medtech firms in designing new business models in healthcare, such as the use of big data to provide better patient-centric care.
-This, in-turn, provides medtech companies with the capabilities to export their products or services to go-to-markets in ASEAN as well as Asia.
+This, in turn, provides medtech companies with the capabilities to export their products or services to go-to-markets in ASEAN as well as Asia.

 Another advantageous factor for international investors is its intellectual property laws, which are among the strongest in Asia.